jessepav/lacygoill-wiki-backup/python/Glossary.md

 ##
 ## assignment

-Statement which binds a name to an object by placing it inside a namespace.
+Statement which binds a name to an object inside a namespace.

 ---

-An assignment to a name always goes into the innermost scope (unless `global` or `nonlocal` has been used earlier).
+An assignment always use the innermost  scope (unless `global` or `nonlocal` has been used earlier).

-The same is true  for a deletion: the statement `del  x`  removes the binding of `x` from the namespace referenced by the local scope.
+The same is true  for a deletion: the statement `del  x`  removes the binding of `x` from the namespace tied to the local scope.

 More generally, all operations that introduce  new names use the local scope: in particular,  import  statements and  function  definitions  bind the  module  or